miskaknapek/ld_frontend_v0/project_notes/log__luftdaten_viewer__gather_and_show__humidity_data.md

 								\- data

-			- 2019-12-16 : BUG IN CHECKING WHETHER RELEVANT TIME RESOLUTION IS PRESENT!
+			- 2019-12-16 : - BUG IN CHECKING WHETHER RELEVANT TIME RESOLUTION IS PRESENT!
+								- temporary fix

+			- 2019-12-24 :   MADE LOADING WORK IN PRINCIPLE : NEED TO FILL IN TEMPORARY BITS!
+								- got the loading working, in principle, WITHOUT data processing and storing .

+							- To do next :
+								- detail what's missing, here
+								- detail above, in the plans, what needs to be done.

+								- What's missing :
+									- Create new entity to hold data ( eg in master_data_holdr/kinds_of_data/relevant_data_kind/time_resolution/relevant_datetime )
+									- Process the data, as previously, and store it.
+									( - try not store the data temporarily as windows.data_something )

+									- UPDATE RENDERER TO USE NEW DATA…
+									- MAKE HUMDIITY DATA …adaptation, for data and rendering

-			- 2019-12-20 : How to make a play button :
+		-------- 2019-12-20 : HOW TO MAKE A PLAY BUTTON :

 				> update_d3_layer__NEW_NEW:
 					- draws the map daa, based on :